seanhogge/active_translation/README.md

 By calling `translate_if_needed`, you can run the same checks that would occur on update.
 This is similar to calling `touch`, but it doesn't update the `updated_at` timestamp

+This will schedule the translation as a background job

 ##### translate!

 By calling `translate!`, you skip all checks for whether a translation is outdated or missing and generate a new translation even if it's already extant and accurate.

+This will schedule the translation as a background job.

 ##### translate_now!(locales)

 By calling `translate_now!` and passing 1 or more locales, you skip all checks for whether a translation is outdated or missing and generate a new translation for the passed locales even if they're already extant and accurate.

+This also does not schedule the job, and instead immediately performs the translation, blocking until the translations for all locales are complete.

 #### Introspecion